Kanneliya – Dediyagala – Nakiyadeniya (KDN) Biosphere Reserve (කන්නෙලිය-දෙදියගල-නාකියාදෙණිය ජෛවගෝල රක්ෂිතය)

 Anagimala Ella

-Fifty_nine bird species, including scarce endemic species such as the Serendib Scops Owl are residents at Kanneliya.
+Fifty-nine bird species, including scarce endemic species such as the Serendib Scops Owl, are residents at Kanneliya.
 Amphibians, butterflies, snake species and mammals in addition to rare and endemic fish and reptile species can be seen in Kanneliya.
-Grizzled Indian, Layard’s Striped Squirrel and the endemic Purple-faced Leaf Monkey are examples for mammals that make Kanneliya their home.
+Grizzled Indian, Layard’s Striped Squirrel and the endemic Purple-faced Leaf Monkey are examples of mammals that make Kanneliya their home.
 Endemic lizards include the Rough-nosed Horned and Hump-nosed Lizard, while butterflies include Tree Nymphs and Commanders.
 Seventeen endemic snake species can be found in Kanneliya.
 Types of snakes found in Kanneliya include blind snakes, shield-tailed snakes, pythons and boas, cobras, vipers and pit vipers.
 Gin Ganga, Udugam Oya, Nannikitha Ela and several waterways provide habitats to endemic and other fish in Kanneliya of which 20 species are endemic.
 An easy five km hike will bring you to Narangas Ella.
 The same trail also covers the cave, the Giant Navada tree and the giant creeper.

 Kanneliya - Dediyagala - Nakiyadeniya (KDN) Forest Reserve